trevor-webster/2024Fall-MOCS2/notebooks/# Finals project.md

 # Finals project

 The purpose of the project is to study the property of [robustness][1] as defined by networksciencebook of a data network that sends packets between nodes of capacity limited by resource constraints.
-In [Data Networks][5], we push the discussion into the next sections

-in this project, we have adapted the discussion from links to node
+It is an area of research in [Data Networks][5], because we are interested in finding how to design a network that does well with respect to failures.

 ## Robustness